JaBaconn/JakinWade.github.io/projects/bittersweet-invitation.md

 <img class="img-fluid" src="../img/orchestra-pic.jpg">

 "So class, I have some news ... we unfortunately ... were not one of the schools chosen to perform at Carnegie Hall ... we were instead ...
-PERSONALLY INVITED by Carnegie Hall to perform!!!" my music teacher exclaimed excitedly.
+PERSONALLY INVITED by Carnegie Hall to perform!!!" my music teacher exclaimed excitedly at the beginning of class in April 2019.

 It is my sophmore year at Kalani High School.
 After the "Parade of Orchestras", an annual event where middle schools and high schools from across Oahu come together at Pearl City Cultural Center to perform their personal selection of songs.
 It is a non competitive event where each school will get judged and given a grade for their performance.
 But each school is actually trying to impress scouters from Carnegie Hall who are under-cover in the audience.